 Join us for the Managing Conflict in the Workplace webinar, where you’ll learn how to achieve the benefits of constructive conflict management.
 Led by David Alumbaugh, we’ll explore the three most typical types of conflict and the five strategies for managing it.

 This webinar is based on the HRDQ product Conflict Strategies Inventory.
-This training workshop improves an individual’s ability to successfully handle conflict scenarios in the workplace.
+This training workshop improves an individual’s ability to handle conflict scenarios in the workplace successfully.
 Based on more than 35 years of research, Conflict Strategies Inventory accurately identifies one’s typical reaction to conflict, examines the potential outcomes associated with each strategy, encourages the use of more effective tactics, and the accompanying workshop provides skill practice in resolving day-to-day issues.